This post may contain affiliate links. Please read my disclosure and privacy policy.

 How do you measure almond flour?

 Scoop the measuring cup into your container of almond flour and swipe off the excess flour with the back of a knife.
-I’ve included the weight in grams if you prefer to use a kitchen scale for more accurate measurements.
+I’ve included the weight in grams for those who prefer to use a kitchen scale for more accurate measurements.

 Can I use almond meal instead of almond flour?

-Blanched almond flour is made from almonds that have had their skins removed, so it is very fine and works well for crispy or fluffy baked goods.
+Blanched almond flour is made from almonds that have had their skins removed, resulting in a very fine texture that works well for both crispy and fluffy baked goods.
 (FYI, Bob’s Red Mill brand calls it “super-fine” almond flour.)
 Almond meal is made from whole ground almonds, so it contains brown flecks from the almond skins, and will create more dense, cake-like baked goods.
-The cookies will be softer and more dense if you use almond meal in this recipe.
+Try my Almond Meal Cookies if you have almond meal on hand.

 Can I reduce the sugar?

-You are welcome to play around with the amounts in this recipe, but I can’t guarantee that the texture won’t change along with it.
+You are welcome to experiment with the amounts in this recipe, but please note that the texture may change accordingly.
 This recipe makes cookies that taste like the “real thing,” but you can try using a 1:1 sugar-free substitute for a low-carb recipe or less granulated sugar if you prefer.
 For a maple syrup version, try vegan almond flour cookies.

 Can I use baking powder?